-RSV, a member of the Pneumovirus family, is a significant pathogen of the very young, immunocompromised, and the elderly.
-RSV is ubiquitous and is known to infect almost all children by 2 years of age.1

-The clinical manifestation of RSV infection is typically mild upper respiratory tract illness.
-However, in infants, young children, the immunocompromised and the elderly, it can cause serious LRTI.
-Infants <6 months of age are at the highest risk of severe RSV infection which can lead to hospitalization, ICU admission and even death.^{2,3,4}
+RSV is ubiquitous and known to infect almost all children by 2 years of age.^[1] The clinical manifestation of RSV infection is typically mild URTI.
+However, in infants, young children, immunocompromised and the elderly, it can cause severe LRTI leading to hospitalization, ICU admission and even death.^{[2] [3,4]}

-The current management of RSV infection includes a combination of preventative and limited treatment measures, primarily consisting of supportive care.
-There are, as yet, no RSV vaccines approved in China and only 1 approved antivirals available.
-Ribavirin, is a nucleoside analogue, but clinical use is restricted due to its limited antiviral potency, delivery route, toxicity and teratogenic potential.^{5,6} Most current guidelines make either no recommendation or do not recommend routine use of ribavirin.7 The monoclonal antibody Synagis® (palivizumab) which interacts with F glycoprotein of the RSV virus and has been approved in the US and EU.^{8,9} Palivizumab (Synagis®) has been shown to provide protection in infants at risk of severe disease, but needs to be given before infection and is administered monthly throughout the winter season.9 It is approved for use in infants with a history of prematurity, hemodynamically significant cardiac disease or chronic lung disease of prematurity.
-Recently (November 2022), Nirsevimab, a monoclonal antibody to the RSV fusion (F) protein that has an extended half-life, was approved for prevention of RSV-LRTI in newborns and infants during their first RSV season in the EU.10 Despite the availability of these agents, their limited use means that treatment of RSV infection remains an area of unmet need.
+The current management of RSV infection includes limited treatment measures, primarily consisting of supportive care.
+There are, as yet, only 2 approved antivirals.
+The first, ribavirin, is a nucleoside analogue, but clinical use is restricted due to its limited antiviral potency, delivery route, toxicity and teratogenic potential.^[5] The other is the monoclonal antibody Synagis (palivizumab) which interacts with F glycoprotein of the RSV virus and has been approved in the US and EU.^[6,7] Palivizumab has been shown to provide protection in infants at risk of severe disease, but needs to be given before infection and is administered monthly throughout the winter season.^[7] It is approved for use in infants with a history of prematurity, hemodynamically significant cardiac disease or chronic lung disease of prematurity.
+Recently (November 2022), Nirsevimab, a monoclonal antibody to the RSV F protein that has an extended half-life, was approved for prevention of RSV-LRTI in newborns and infants during their first RSV season in the EU.^[8] There remains, however, an ongoing unmet clinical need for an effective therapy for RSV disease in children, and a number of new treatments are in development.

-Sisunatovir (PF-07923568) is a potent inhibitor of RSV F protein mediated cell-to-cell fusion and exerts antiviral activity against RSV by inhibiting viral entry into host cells.
-In this way, F protein inhibition may reduce both viral replication and pathology, reducing the severity of RSV-LRTI.
+Sisunatovir (PF-07923568) is a potent inhibitor of CCI [REDACTED]

+In this way,

+F protein inhibition may reduce both viral replication and pathology, reducing the severity of RSV-LRTI.
 Thus, sisunatovir may provide clinical benefit to pediatric participants with RSV disease.